All Episodes

 Gave them Geneva Convention protections when they don't qualify for it.

-So now I I am stunned that this uh that these abductions could possibly have happened.
+So now I am stunned that these abductions could possibly have happened.

-I'm sure these three soldiers, if they are in fact being held by Al-Qaeda types, are getting the kind of treatment that every bit as wonderful as those at Club Gitmo.
+I'm sure these three soldiers, if they are in fact being held by al-Qaeda types, are getting the kind of treatment every bit as wonderful as those at Club Gitmo.

-New Bibles, uh three square meals a day, toilets that face the right direction, interviews with the Red Cross, access to the Rosie O'Donnell show, whatever it is they want, I'm sure that they're getting it.
+New Bibles, three square meals a day, toilets that face the right direction, interviews with the Red Cross, access to the Rosie O'Donnell show, whatever it is they want.

 Because if we didn't, then there would be hell to pay.

-So I'm sure when this when this little misunderstanding is finished, and I'm sure when the guys are back home, we'll hear about how wonderfully they were treated.
+So I'm sure when this little misunderstanding is finished, and I'm sure when the guys are back home, we'll hear about how wonderfully they were treated.

-And uh, and and we we will hear that it was precisely because of how we have changed our evil ways that they were treated well in the first place.
+And we will hear that it was precisely because of how we have changed our evil ways that they were treated well in the first place.

-We'll we'll keep a sharp eye on that uh story, ladies and gentlemen, in a minute.
+We'll keep a sharp eye on that story, ladies and gentlemen, in a minute.

-If we have any details to report, uh, then I will uh I'll pass them on.
+If we have any details to report, then I'll pass them on.

 This is how long it takes mail to get to me, by the way, folks.